 CBEM Technical Appendix

 Beginning in 2019, the Judi’s House/JAG Institute team worked with the University of Colorado School of Public Health’s Center for Innovative Design and Analysis to enhance the CBEM model.
-The 2020 CBEM results reflect these enhancements.
+Current CBEM results reflect these enhancements.

-For a summary of model enhancements, please see the CBEM Technical Appendix.
+For a summary of model enhancements from 2020 and 2021, please see the CBEM Technical Appendix.